Please see our terms and conditions below. If you have any questions or would like any further information please contact us using the details above.

 ONLIVE products are presented ‘live’ over the internet by an accredited trainer to a number of delegates.

 All purchases made on www.spoce.com or www.spoce.co.uk may be returned, at the purchaser’s expense, un-used within 14 days of purchase for a full refund.

-Due to the nature of the software products, by redeeming/installing/registering Passport e-Learning products you waive the right to any refund.
+Due to the nature of the software products, by redeeming/installing/registering Passport e-Learning products or vouchers you waive the right to any refund.
 Demo products are available to allow the client to be assured that the full product will work on their systems before purchase.

 GDPR requires that organisations take care to ensure that data within their systems is processed fairly, timely and securely.